 When your domain is added, click View DKIM/SPF Setup Instructions, which provides the appropriate DNS settings you will need to update your domain.
 You can also verify your domain by clicking View details and receiving an email to your domain.

 Next, you will need to update your DNS records for your domain host.
-You can follow Mandrill's instructions to learn more.
+Follow Mailchimp's instructions to learn more.

 Once you have set up your DNS records, it make take up to 48 hours to work.
-Mailgun will email you when your domain is verified.
+Mailchimp will email you when your domain is verified.